 Now that you’re alone under the flickering lights of the secluded mailroom, you can barely keep your mind off of Vladimir Putin, and the way it would feel to run your hand along one of his completely hairless arms.

 That’s when you catch a whiff of something—the heady scent of feral masculinity.

 “Excuse me,” purrs a heavily accented voice, and you don’t need to turn around to know who it is.
 (You do turn around though.
-And it’s Vladimir Putin.)
+It would be weird if you didn’t.)

 There is an awkward pause, until you realize that he is waiting for you to say something.

 “Mr. President,” you gasp.
 “Is there…something I can do for you?”